The $8mil Solana Hack: What We Know So Far

 Here’s what we know so far.

-In the late hours of August 2nd, the first evidence of an attack on Solana began to be reported across social media.
+In the late hours of August 2nd, the first evidence of an attack on Solana began to be reporting across social media.
+Early indications suggested that wallets were being compromised through permissions granted to a smart contract.

-In response, Magic Eden, Solana’s leading NFT marketplace, took to Twitter to warn users and provide instructions on how to remove permissions for suspicious links.
+In response, Magic Eden, a popular Solana NFT marketplace, took to Twitter to warn users and provide instructions on how to remove permissions for suspicious links.

 Here’s what you can do right now to best protect yourself